FratilaAndreea98/Testare-Manuala/Manual_Testing_Project_For__H&M.md

 The final report shows that a number 10 tests have failed of a total of 2.

-A number of 2 total bugs were found, from which the priority is: 2 are high and 1 are medium.
+A number of 2 total bugs were found, both of them have medium priority.

 Software testing incomplete: defects identified in stories 1 and 2.
 80% requirement coverage achieved, but minor bugs require fixing before launch.
 Recommend additional testing for remaining requirements (20%) and post-launch monitoring for continued stability.